dex4er/js-sliding-window-rate-limiter/README.md

 limiter.destroy()
 ```

-Frees resources used by limiter (timers and Redis connection if was created
+Frees resources used by limiter (timers and Redis connection if created by
-by limiter itself).
+limiter itself).

 ## Errors